 Erik Mykland (NOR)

-There are plenty of other mosquitos in European football, but none enjoyed the nickname – Myggen in Norwegian – quite as much as little Norway midfielder Mykland.
-He even took to flapping his arms mosquito-style when he scored a goal.
+There are plenty of other mosquitos in European football, but none enjoyed the alias – 'Myggen' in Norwegian – quite as much as little Norway midfielder Mykland.
+He even took to flapping his arms mosquito-style when he scored.

 Vasilis Hatzipanagis (GRE)

 Greece's home-grown version of Diego Maradona, Hatzipangis was a master dribbler who once said: "When I see defenders in front of me, I want to dribble around every one of them."
-His extraordinary footwork inspired an alias in honour of Russian ballet dancer Rudolf Nureyev.
+His extraordinary footwork inspired a sobriquet in honour of Russian ballet dancer Rudolf Nureyev.